ctedescojr/family-financial-software/README.md

   - Store score
   - Registered home location for distance calculation with Google Maps API
   - Fuel cost estimation based on registered vehicles
+  - Price Update via Invoice Upload: Users can upload an invoice or receipt, and an AI-powered OCR (Optical Character Recognition) model will extract the product information and update the prices automatically

 ## Front-End Features